Protect & secure digital records & signatures

 21 CFR Part 11 was not among the earliest of quality related regulations imposed on the drug and medical device manufacturing industries.
 That honor was bestowed on the compulsory retention of samples of every batch of production along with all the individual critical manufacturing records of these batches.
 This meant all process manufacturing equipment had to be equipped with sensors that would record each of the critical process parameters.
-These records were mainly created by the use of chart recorders and the final chard recorder log sheet became one of the critical records of manufacture.
-So now your retention production records would include all these machine log sheets along with the process instructions (SOP’s) the operators worked to and the certification records of the individual batch raw materials.
+These 21 CFR Part 11 records were mainly created by the use of chart recorders and the final chart recorder log sheet became one of the main critical records of manufacture.
+So your retention production records would include all these machine log sheets along with the process instructions (SOP’s) the operators worked to; and the certification records of the individual batch raw materials.
 All these records were required to be stored in accordance with 21 CFR Part 11 requirements.

-Most of these log sheets were issued with part numbers and individual serial numbers and were as blank sheets treated as controlled documents.
-After use they were signed off by the operator, their supervisor and usually QA prior to being accepted as an official production record.
+Most of these log sheets were issued with part numbers and individual serial numbers and were; as blank sheets, treated as, 21 CFR Part 11 controlled documents.
+After use they were signed off by the operator, their supervisor and usually QA, prior to being accepted as an official production record.
 This rendered these documents as fairly robust records of production.
 Illicit alterations were quite easy to spot - inks dried differently - hand writing varied enormously - access to the documents was controlled and all corrections or alterations needed a supervisors counter signature.
 That was the situation for many years and where someone did try to make illegal alterations it was usually quickly recognized as such.

-Through the eighties and nineties the progressive introduction and use of computer controlled and computer managed equipment meant that records were being produced electronically and held in volatile memories; ready for downloading into a hard copy format that would act as the requisite record.
-It was quickly recognise by the regulators that this record was not secure, as the data was open to adulteration all the time it was held in the volatile memory and even after it was printed out into hard copy.
-The robustness of the production record had been lost and the requirement for 21 CFR Part 11 had arrived.
-Therefore the record must be immediately printed out in hard copy that is designed be as robust as the original record or it must be retained in a protected memory that has been designed to be compliant with the requirements of 21 CFR Part 11.
+Through the eighties and nineties the progressive introduction and use of computer controlled and computer managed equipment meant that 21 CFR Part 11 records were being produced electronically and held in volatile memories; ready for downloading into a hard copy format that would act as the requisite record.
+It was quickly recognize by the regulators that this record was not secure, as the data was open to adulteration all the time it was held in the volatile memory and even after it was printed out into hard copy.
+The robustness of the production record had been lost and the requirement for a more secure way of obtaining and storing cGMP mandated data had arrived.
+Therefore the record must be immediately printed out in hard copy that is designed to be as robust as the original record, or it must be retained in a protected memory that has been designed to be compliant with the requirements of 21 CFR Part 11.

 The procurement process normally starts with the production of a documented requirement or group of requirements.
-For existing facilities this should take the form of a CHANGE REQUEST (CR).
-As soon as management has agreed to proceed with the CR, approval should be issued to produce a Validation Plan (VP).
+For existing facilities this should take the form of a Change Request (CR).
+As soon as management has agreed to proceed with the CR, approval should be issued to produce a Validation Online Plan (VP).
 This plan must be all encompassing.
 It must give assurance that all aspects of the proposed CR have been studied and the CR impact on existing facilities, utilities, product, personnel and 21 CFR Part 11 requirements have been defined and incorporated.

 With the URS defined and the Validation Plan (VP) in development Validation Risk Assessment (VRA) must be authored and executed to establish the scope and depth of validation that is appropriate for this equipment.
 This information must be published in the VP and used as the authority for all protocol development Functional Specifications (FS) and or Design Specification (DS), are available they should be reviewed and referenced in the VP.
 Where these documents are not available a DS or FS may have to be retrospectively developed.

-When the requirements of the 21 CFR Part 11 Installation Qualification protocol have been satisfied, all aspects of the operational capabilities of each system must be fully challenged and verified by the execution of a pre-approved Operational Qualification OQ) protocol.
+When the requirements of the 21 CFR Part 11 Installation Qualification protocol have been satisfied, all aspects of the operational capabilities of each system must be fully challenged and verified by the execution of a approved Operational Qualification OQ) protocol.
 As with the IQ; OQ scope and details of the persons responsible for generating, reviewing and approving of this document will be documented in the VP.

-As soon as 21 CFR Part 11 protocols; compliance with 21 CFR Part 11 requirements (usually included in the OQ) and have been been reviewed and approved, a pre-approved Performance Qualification (P1Q) protocol or Process Qualification P2Q) (this requirement will be documented in the VP) must be issued for execution.
-The execution of this PQ must verify that the system performance requirements, as specified in the URS have been achieved, and that the system operates in a manner safe to the product and production personnel.
+As soon as 21 CFR Part 11 protocols; compliance with 21 CFR Part 11 requirements (usually included in the OQ) and have been been reviewed and approved, a approved Performance Qualification (P1Q) protocol or Process Qualification P2Q) (this requirement will be documented in the VP) must be issued for execution.
+The execution of this PQ must verify that the system performance requirements, as specified in the URS; including 21 CFR Part 11 compliance, have been achieved, and that the system operates in a manner safe to the product and production personnel.

 Just what does 21 CFR Part 11 apply to?
 It has become obvious to all persons who use any IT facility that electronic data is extremely easy and simple to manipulate and or corrupt; either knowingly or unknowingly.
-The regulations contained within 21 CFR Part11 protects predicate rule information from such corruption, and gives assurance of the data integrity.
+The regulations contained within protects predicate rule information from such corruption, and gives assurance of the data integrity.

 21 CFR Part11 and Protocols.

-Validation protocols such as DQ, IQ, OQ, PQ, along with the associated VMP, URS, VRA, and
+Validation online protocols such as DQ, IQ, OQ, PQ, along with the associated VMP, URS, VRA, and

-VP are usually written and reviewed electronically, however they are completed by hand and are manually signed and reviewed, and as such are not subject to 21 CFR Part Review.
+VP are usually written and reviewed electronically, however they are completed by hand and are manually signed and reviewed, and as such are not subject to 21 CFR Part 11 Review.